accrescent/accrescent/CONTRIBUTING.md

 Thank you for your interest in contributing to Accrescent!
 Here are a few resources to help you get started.

+The [public roadmap] outlines the project's current plans and priorities.
+If you want to help but aren't sure what needs to be worked on, this is a great place to look.

 For now, the [#accrescent:matrix.org] Matrix room is the best place to get help with development. [@lberrymage:matrix.org] is the lead developer and you are welcome to DM him as well.